pborreli/leereilly.github.io/_posts/2012-05-01-game-development-on-github.md

 ## Potential employers will see your work.

 Game development companies like [Blizzard](https://github.com/blizzard), [Zynga](https://github.com/zynga), and [Unity](https://github.com/Unity-Technologies) use GitHub.
-A number of other companies use [GitHub Enterprise](https://enterprise.github.com) internally. **A GitHub profile Any recruiter will see that your passionate about game development.**
+A number of other companies use [GitHub Enterprise](https://enterprise.github.com) internally. **A GitHub profile will show a recruiter that you're passionate about game development.**

 ## Getting Started